ePages-de/epages-devportal/_posts/2017/2017-12-14-restful-api-documentation-with-spring-rest-docs-and-raml.md

 api-console dev api.raml
 ```

+💡 In case you see the error `Required json property not found` see this [issue](https://github.com/mulesoft-labs/api-console-cli/issues/18){:target="_blank"} for a workaround

 Now you can explore and interact with the API.

 {% image_custom image="/assets/img/pages/blog/images/restdocs-raml-api-console.gif"  width="50" caption="api-console" lightbox  %}